Subre-Moktar/Animal-Classification/README.md

 The Fifth Cell will allow you to use transfer learning with the yolov7 model

-The Sixth Cell is to train the model on your training data We will go over the different parameters and how they affect training
+The Sixth Cell is to train the model on your training data -We will go over the different parameters and how they affect training

 The Seventh Cell is to run the new model on our test data